scottyeager/info_foundation/src/definitions_concepts/resource_units_calc_cloud_units.md

 ```

-max oversubscription of 1 cpu core is 4 and min required mem is 4GB.
+Basically 1 CU is 2 vcpu with max oversubscription on cpu core of 4 and min required mem is 4GB.
+Oversubscription of 4 is still gentle we know that many other providers use more.

 ```python
 cu = min((mru - 1) / 4, cru * 2)